We’ve all heard the various guidelines for water consumption:

 Keep a water bottle with you all day every day.
 There’s nothing worse than being stuck in sweltering heat, feeling parched, with no water in sight!
 But plastic water bottles (whether reusable or disposable) leach BPA and other harmful chemicals into your water when heated — like when the bottles are left in your hot car for a couple of hours while you’re out running errands.
-Peaceful Planet has a great selection of non-plastic, BPA-free water bottles.
+Nourishing World has a great selection of non-plastic, BPA-free water bottles.
 The New Wave Enviro Glass Water Bottles and Stainless Steel Flip N’ Sip Designer Water Bottles are great for everyday use.
 If you know you’ll be getting really sweaty at the gym or outdoors, bring the 40oz Seriously Safe Stainless Steel Water Bottle so you don’t run out too quickly.
 The mouths of these water bottles are wide enough to easily fit ice cubes to keep your beverage cool and refreshing.
 If you really want to keep your drink at the perfect hot or cold temperature, our Double Wall Insulated Water Bottles keep beverages hot or cold for more than 7 hours.

 Tip #2 for Staying Hydrated: Make it taste great!